AleksejDix/schadcn-themes/docs/project-overview.md

 - Each UI component has its own directory or file in `src/components/ui/`
 - Component implementations are in `.tsx` files
 - Stories for Storybook documentation are in `.stories.tsx` files
-- Tests are integrated with Storybook for visual testing
+- Tests are integrated with Storybook for visual testing and in separate `.test.tsx` files

+Functional components are organized by type in `src/components/functional/`:

+- Each functional component type has its own directory
+- Each directory includes a README with usage examples
+- Complex functionality is broken down into multiple files
+- Types, utilities, and implementation are separated for clarity
+- Tests validate functionality and edge cases

 ## Deployment